 Imatinib

-Imatinib might cause birth defects if used in pregnancy but stopping the drug could cause cancer to come back.
+Imatinib used in early pregnancy might cause a baby to have birth defects but stopping imatinib could cause cancer to come back.
 A doctor will advise on the risks and benefits for each woman.

 What is it?

-Imatinib (Glivec®) is used to treat specific types of leukaemia, and some other cancers.
+Imatinib (Glivec®) is used to treat some types of leukaemia and other cancers.

 Benefits

-What are the benefits of using imatinib in pregnancy?
+What are the benefits of taking imatinib in pregnancy?

 Imatinib can be an effective treatment for leukaemia and other types of cancer.
-Continued imatinib treatment helps to prevent cancer from returning.
+Continued imatinib treatment could help to prevent cancer from returning.

 Risks

-Are there any risks of using imatinib in pregnancy?
+Are there any risks of taking imatinib in pregnancy?

 Possibly.
-Around 200 women taking imatinib in early pregnancy have been studied.
-While most of their babies were healthy, a handful had a similar pattern of birth defects.
+Around 250 women taking imatinib in early pregnancy have been studied.
+While most of their babies were healthy, a small number had a similar pattern of birth defects.
 This suggests that in rare cases, imatinib might affect the unborn baby’s development.

 Alternatives